VidhiShah100/Air-Traffic-Control-System/README.md

-# Air-Traffic-Control-System
+# Air Traffic Control System

-This repository hosts an Air Traffic Control System written in C. The working of an Airport is simulated through four processes - Airport, ATC, Plane and Cleanup and their interactions with one another.
+This repository features an Air Traffic Control System implemented in C, simulating the operations of an airport environment using multiple processes: Airport, ATC, Plane, and Cleanup.
+The system incorporates concepts from Operating Systems such as Pipes, Mutex (for synchronization), Process creation, and Inter-Process Communication, specifically utilizing message queues.
+Essential functions like wait() and sleep() are employed to ensure smooth interaction and synchronization between processes, adhering to detailed specifications for efficient airport management simulation.